 Finally, the book is quite hard to find.
 It was never reprinted and is not viewable online except for the odd excerpt.

-I obtained a copy though, and can confirm the book is wonderful and important.
-In many ways it is better than anything our modern beer writers have done including Jackson, due again to Brown’s advanced writing skills but also his particular interests and topics.
+I obtained a copy though, and can confirm the book is a wonderful and important read.
+In many ways, it is better than anything our modern beer writers have done including Michael Jackson, due to Brown’s advanced writing skills but also his particular interests and offbeat style.